dclong/blog/en/content/2018-10-18-my-docker-images.markdown

 no matter you are root or the user that launches the Docker/JupyterLab server, and no matter you are inside the Docker container or not.

-## Use the JupyterHub Server

-1. Open your browser and and visit `your_host_ip:8000` where `your_host_ip` is the URL/ip address of your server.

-2. Login to the JupyterHub server using your user name (by default your user name on the host machine) and password (by default your user name on the host machine).

-3. It is strongly suggested (for security reasons) that you change your password (using the command `passwd`) in the container.

-4. Enjoy JupyterLab notebook!

 ## Add a New User to the JupyterHub Server